bfitzy2142/NET4901-SP-SDLENS/README.md

 ```

 #### OpenDaylight
-OpenDaylight can be downloaded from the [OpenDaylight](https://www.opendaylight.org/) website.
+The OpenDaylight controller can be downloaded from the [OpenDaylight](https://www.opendaylight.org/) website.
 This application was developed using OpenDaylight version: `0.8.3`

 Once OpenDaylight has been extracted, you can start the program with: